barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2022-06-cartographic-curiosities.markdown

 - **Session 12: Tomb of the Goat Lords / Sir Chyde's Sword.** Get chased off by a Black Pudding, meet some Barrowbogeys, learn the magic of Sir Chyde's Sword, and head out to Castle Brackenwold.

+- **Session 13: "Is Everyone In This Wood Evil?"** Do some research into Gheillough and discover the Big Chook.
+Kidnap Wymond Browne after learning he's working for the frost elves (and shoot down his "join me, work under the Cold Prince!" spiel).
+Then hand him over to a Drune they hear muttering about awakening Gheillough---the players think Gheillough and the Big Chook are the same entity, cue "is everyone in this wood evil?"
+Finally, Paolo and Agnel get some cool tattoos.

 House Rules